As Scotland's biggest city, you would expect Glasgow to have lots of trendy cocktail bars to choose from - and you would be absolutely right.

 If you've always wanted a bit of cocktail expertise, Bar Soba's masterclasses are a great opportunity to learn how to make professional-standard cocktails.
 Also, they won't stop you from sampling your handiwork as you go.

 If you fancy a bite to go with your drink, the pan-Asian street food on offer is a safe bet.
-With delights like Shanghai Sticky Pork Belly and Prawn Crystal Dumplings to choose from, you are guaranteed the freshest, most invigorating flavours.

 (214 Bath St, Glasgow G2 4HW, 0141 332 1341)